Heterogeneous Deep Graph Infomax: Evaluation

 \subsubsection{Different global representation encoder functions}

-We present the results of \textsl{HDGI-C} with different global representation encoder functions working on the node classification task in Figure~\ref{fig:global_function}.
-The simple average function performs the best compared with other functions.
+We present the results of HDGI-C with different global representation encoder functions working on the node classification task in Figure~\ref{fig:global_function}.
+The simple average function performs the best.
 However, we can find that this advantage is very subtle.
 In fact, each function can perform well on experimental datasets.
-But for larger and more complex heterogeneous graphs, a specified and sophisticated function may perform better.
+Nevertheless, for larger and more complex heterogeneous graphs, a specified and sophisticated function may perform better.
 The design of the global encoder function for heterogeneous graphs with different scales and structures is an open question, which is worthy of further discussion.